yogesh200002/rock-paper-scissors/README.md

 # rock-paper-scissors
-A small game created using JavaScript
+A small game created using HTML, CSS and Javascript